oracle-livelabs/oci/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

 1. Execute:
     ```
     bash
-    docker build --platform linux/amd64 -t cd3toolkit:${image_tag} -f Dockerfile --pull --no-cache .
+    docker build --platform linux/amd64 -t cd3toolkit:$'<image_tag>' -f Dockerfile --pull --no-cache .
     ```

-    >**Note:**'${image_tag}' should be replaced with suitable tag as per your requirements/standards.
+    >**Note:**'$<image_tag>' should be replaced with suitable tag as per your requirements/standards.
 The period (.) at the end of the docker build command is required.

 <br>